MohammadHabbab/object-version-recon-full/Readme.md

 Had initially did this as the frontend for the object versioning reconstruction app (for more information of the earlier version, see [here](https://github.com/RenchChua/object-version-recon-back)).

-After suggestion from Jordan's email, I wondered if I can combine both the frontend and the backend into a complete app.
+After reading the suggestion from Jordan's email, I wondered if I can combine both the frontend and the backend into a complete app.
 After some exploration, I found a library, [Papa Parse](http://papaparse.com/), that I thought could allow me to accomplish what I wanted to do.

 After incorporating the Papa Parse library, I am now able to process CSV files and query the properties of each object at particular timestamps.
 I am also able to process more than just one file.
 This is an improvement from the earlier limitation that I had faced.